 Laura Thomas

-Laura is an experienced policy and strategy leader with a proven record in shaping impactful policy, influencing and evidence projects across complex, multi-national symptoms.
-She has worked in senior roles in a variety of charities including at Macmillan Cancer Support and the British Heart Foundation, and is current Head of Policy and Evidence at MS Society.
+Currently Head of Policy & Evidence at the Multiple Sclerosis Society.
+She is an experienced policy and strategy leader with a proven record in shaping impactful policy, influencing and evidence projects across complex, multi-national symptoms.
+She has worked in senior roles in a variety of charities including at Macmillan Cancer Support and the British Heart Foundation.

 Rachel Wilcox

-Rachel is a qualified accountant, with a career as both an accountant carrying out charity audients before moving into the charity sector.
-Before retiring, she worked for the UCLH charity
+Rachel is a qualified accountant.
+Before retiring, she worked for the UCLH charity.